 - Always use

-when testing block devices. - Donât test partitionsâtest the full device (e.g.,
+sudowhen testing block devices. - Donât test partitionsâtest the full device (e.g.,

-). - If a command is ânot foundâ even after installation, check your
+/dev/sda, not/dev/sda1). - If a command is ânot foundâ even after installation, check your

-is for real benchmarks.- Donât trust online tutorials blindlyâtest, break, and fix.
+$PATH. hdparmis great for quick checks,fiois for real benchmarks.- Donât trust online tutorials blindlyâtest, break, and fix.
 Thatâs the real fun.

 â Example Results